vincelaird/sql/README.md

-# sql
-SQL from Learn SQL in 60 Minutes
+# SQL from Learn SQL in 60 Minutes

+Coursework from the YouTube video [Learn SQL in 60 Minutes](https://www.youtube.com/watch?v=p3qvj9hO_Bo&ab_channel=WebDevSimplified)

+Converted from MySQL to PostgreSQL